rawdasherif119/landing-page/README.md

 ## Languages

-HTML ,CSS ,JAVASCRIPT
+HTML , CSS , JAVASCRIPT

-## How use the project
+## HowUseTheProject
 First you open your browser second you click ctrl+O third you navigate to your index.html forth you click on it